James Hayllar: Life and work

 The local press could be more positive, particularly where a full-sized painting is described, as shown by the Reading Mercury's reasonably accurate description of The first born at the cottage in 1881.

 There is a photograph of the painting, which was displayed at the Royal Academy exhibition in 1881, in an article by Christopher Wood, in the April 1974 edition of The Connoisseur.
 It is thought that the two women admiring the baby are Jessica and Edith Hayllar.
+In 1890 'NINETY FINISHED PICTURES & SKETCHES IN OIL & WATERCOLOUR' by James Hayllar were auctioned by Christie Manson and Woods.
+Of the works sold, six had been exhibited at the Royal Academy, including The first born at the cottage.

 He married Edith Phoebe Cavell (1827–1899), the aunt of Edith Cavell - the famous British nurse who was to be shot by the Germans for "treason" during World War I. They lived at a house called "Castle Priory" in Wallingford on the River Thames in Berkshire (now Oxfordshire) from 1875–99; scenes from village life in the area often featured in his work there.
 The couple went on to have 9 children, of whom four became recognised artists (see below).
 After the death of his wife in 1899, he moved to Bournemouth.